Chicago Bicycle Accident Attorney

 - In 2016, there were nearly 7,000 bicycle and pedestrian crashes in the Chicago region and more than 100 fatalities.

-- A bicyclist or pedestrian was injured every 2 hours in area traffic crashes in 2016.
+- A bicyclist or pedestrian was injured every two hours in area traffic crashes in 2016.

 - 25% of bicycle crashes are hit-and-run collisions.